 If you haven’t already, subscribe to your competitors’ email lists.
 As time goes on, this will allow you to stay aware, and even study their promotions from past years.
 Which dates did they use?
 What discounts did they run?
 How strong was their design?
 This homework in competitive bench marking will tell you if your stuff is as strong as theirs.
 If you’ve already done this, take a good hard look at what they did last year.

 If you don’t have their marketing emails from last year handy, fear not.
 Instead of giving up, check their social media pages.
 They’ve likely sent out the same (or similar) content there also.

 Whether you’re successful with this or not, don’t be afraid to take a big step back for more ideas.
 A customer of ours in the high end shoe retail space only has so many direct competitors to research.
-But they know their shoppers also shop at Pottery Barn and Crate and Barrel, and so they might also check them for reference material also.
+But they know their shoppers also shop at Pottery Barn and Crate and Barrel, and so they occasionally check those two for reference material as well.

 You’ve now taken a good look at your competitors’ promotions from last year.
 This could serve as an idea springboard for the promotions you’ll be running.

 Now is a good time to pull out your marketing calendar to jot down your basic promotion date ideas.
 As in football, the quarterback can decide to change the play just before hiking the ball.
 But that shouldn’t prevent him from knowing his playbook and coming up with a strong play in the first place.

 Start with the basics.
 Enter Black Friday and Cyber Monday into your calendar, and then build off of them.
 Which days do you want those two promotions to start (and end)?
 Again, note what the competition did last year.
 And did they run a New Year’s Sale?
 How about a Winter Clearance?
 Were their marketing emails sent daily?
 Or just 2-3 times per promotion?